huwqchn/.dotfiles/README.md

 # My Nixos Configuration

+Nixos is a rabbit hole that I have been wanting to go down for a while.

 ## WIP

 This nixos configuration is a work in progress.
 I am currently using it on my personal laptop, but